 I have a confession.
 I’m messy.
 Like, embarrassingly messy.
 At the age of 27, I still have trouble keeping my room clean.
 I do have spurts of energy (usually when I’m procrastinating while doing something else), which leads to 20 minutes of furious cleaning.
 But soon it becomes chaotic again with clothes strewn across the floor, empty water glasses piling up on my bedside table and clutter from the everyday things that accumulate throughout the week.
-And let’s be honest, who wants to spend their afternoon cleaning when there are so many amazing shows on Netflix (House of Cards, anyone?). 😉 But as much as I’ve convinced myself that my messiness is an extension of my eclectic taste, I really do feel better in a clean environment.
+And let’s be honest, who wants to spend their afternoon cleaning or decluttering when there are so many amazing shows on Netflix (House of Cards, anyone?). 😉 But as much as I’ve convinced myself that my messiness is an extension of my eclectic taste, I really do feel better in a clean environment.
 So what’s a girl to do when she’s got a messy streak?

 Enter: The One-Minute Rule